carlkoblavie/techblog/src/posts/don-t-say-no.md

 I've found this strategy of engaging, rather than responding with a definite No, a lot more useful.
 I've learned that kids are always in activity mood.
 If I'm not happy with an activity he wants to do, rather than forcing the issue, I only need to suggest replacements.
 As often as it is shot down, I will need to come up with better ideas.

 It has helped in guiding him towards healthier and better options.
 Of course, it doesn't always work out and his stubbornness gets the better side of me sometimes.
-This is still a works in progress but I am loving the results so far.
+This is still a works in progress but I am loving the results so far